Special Offer

 6. Select the candidate you want to hire

-Consider how your candidates may add to your team and company culture.
-To help make a decision, reflect on what you’ve learned about the different candidates’ skills, personalities and experiences from their resumes, interviews and references.
-Look for individuals who can help solve roadblocks and contribute to company goals.
+To help make a decision when selecting the right candidate, reflect on what you’ve learned about the different candidates’ skills, personalities and experiences from their resumes, interviews and references.
+Look for individuals who can help overcome challenges and contribute to your company’s goals.

 7. Make an offer of employment

-Before sending the official offer letter, contact the candidate to set up a time to talk over the phone.
-During the call, express excitement about inviting them to join your team and present the terms of your offer, including salary, benefits, start date, etc. If the candidate accepts your verbal offer, send an official written letter.
+Before sending an official offer, contact the candidate to schedule a phone call.
+During the call, express excitement about inviting them to join your team and present the terms of your offer, including salary, benefits, start date and other relevant information.
+If the candidate accepts your verbal offer, follow up with a formal letter outlining the key details of employment.

-Part of knowing how to hire staff is notifying candidates of a rejection promptly and respectfully.
+An important part of an effective hiring process is notifying candidates of a rejection promptly and respectfully.
 You can deliver the update by phone or email.
-Be honest but supportive, and consider offering constructive feedback to help them in their search elsewhere.
+Be honest and supportive, and consider offering constructive feedback to help them in their search elsewhere.

 9. Refine your new hire onboarding process

-Understanding how to hire workers involves being aware that the process continues after the job offer.
-Effective onboarding may help new employees feel welcome and support their success in their positions.
+Understanding how to hire workers means realizing that the process continues after the job offer.
+Effective onboarding helps new employees feel welcome and supports their success in their positions.

-Consider these tips when creating a memorable onboarding process:
+Consider the following tips when creating a memorable onboarding process:

-• Set up a team lunch for the first day or week so everyone on the team can get to know each other.
+• Set up a team lunch on the first day or in the first week, so all team members can get to know each other.
 You might schedule a weekly coffee hour for remote teams during lunch or late morning.

-• To help the new employee feel connected to your brand, you could provide a free bag of branded items, such as a pen, T-shirt or mug.
+• To help the new employee feel connected to your brand, you could provide branded items, such as a pen, T-shirt or mug.

 • Connect the new employee with a mentor who can help them transition into their new role.